BlueSillyDragon/AquaOS/README.md

 ## How to Build and Run AquaOS

 > [!NOTE]
-> AquaOS currently only has a basic bootloader done
+> AquaOS currently only has a basic bootloader done.
 > So no kernel yet, sorry

 > [!WARNING]
-> I have only built AquaOS on Linux, I don't know if it will build on Windows
+> AquaOS will build on Windows (using WSL), however I can't guarantee this will always work (Why're you using Windows for OSDev anyways?)
-> (What're doing trying to do OSDev stuff on Windows anyways?)

 ### Step 1: Clone repository